alinz/scopejs/README.md

 });
 ```

-In my humble experiences, I faced a lot of order problem in large scale javascript and I had to look at the module signature to figure out the problem.
+In my humble experiences, I faced a lot of order problems in large scale javascript and I had to look at the module signature to figure out the problem.
 Adding a new dependency will also causing to find the right place to add.
 For example if I want to bring `module6` into my function I have to either add it at the end of my list or if I add it in the middle I have to figure out the location that `require.js` will inject into.

 The way that `scope.js` fixes that problem is simple. `scope.js` only cares about 2 things.
 Variable names and the order that developer wants.